Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

         print(f"[DEBUG] channel_id: {channel_id}")
 ```

 This appears to be a pretty big flaw.
-That means that we can add users to any channel, not just non-existent or archived channels.
+That means that we can add users and ourselves to any channel, not just non-existent or archived channels.

-The only requirement to do so is that the 3 users you try to run the `!nego` command with (the 2 non-mods and the mod) cannot be in the channel you are trying to unarchive / add everyone to.
+The only requirement to do so is that the 3 users you try to run the `!nego` command with (the 2 users and the mod) cannot be in the channel you are trying to unarchive / add everyone to.

 ```python
 existing_members = self.driver.channels.get_channel_members(channel_id)